Quantum-Accelerators/quacc/docs/src/install/alt_workflows/overview.md

 Pros:

-- Supported and battle-tested by the well-established Materials Project team
 - FireWorks is well-suited for a variety of job management approaches
 - Simple interface for defining individual jobs and workflows via Jobflow
+- Helpful dashboard for monitoring job progress
 - Native support for databases

 Cons:

-- FireWorks has a steep learning curve with many configuration options
+- FireWorks can have a steep learning curve due to its many configuration options
 - FireWorks documentation can be difficult to navigate without prior experience
 - Defining dynamic workflows with Jobflow is slightly more complex than other solutions
 - The strong emphasis on using a database can be a barrier to entry